Snake69/MELGenUtils/Docs/Readme.md

 -------------------

 \
-MELGenKey is a menu-based application offering many functions and utilities useful to a genealogist including database management, creation of HTML versions of a DataBase & Web sites, search aid (records and data), verify/inspect/analyze data, reports, auto-updating of MELGenKey Family DataBases and various on-line DataBases/Trees, and many other functions/utilities.\
+MELGenUtils is a menu-based application offering many functions and utilities useful to a genealogist including database management, creation of HTML versions of a DataBase & Web sites, search aid (records and data), verify/inspect/analyze data, reports, auto-updating of MELGenUtils Family DataBases and various on-line DataBases/Trees, and many other functions/utilities.\
 \
-MELGenKey should run on Microsoft Windows, MacOS and/or Linux as is.\
+MELGenUtils should run on Microsoft Windows, MacOS and/or Linux as is.\
 \
 \
 \